 Agreement is one of the first steps towards mediation.
-If there is zero agreement between your client and yourself, something or someone is going to break.
-If you look for it, you will be able to find some level of agreement.
+If there is zero agreement between you and your client, something or someone is going to break.
+If you look for it, you’ll be able to find some level of agreement.

 “We’re having trouble communicating.”

 Sometimes, a client is so irrational and irate that communicating with them is futile.
 What do you do then?

 I recommend transparently admitting the problem: “We’re having a problem with our communication.”
 The “we” is important because saying “you” would be the verbal equivalent of pointing an index finger in your client’s face.

 This phrase is a signal to the client that something needs to change in the way he or she is expressing her frustration.

 Either he will soften up and communicate civilly, or you can say farewell.

 “We think it would be better for both of us to discontinue this arrangement.”

 This is the end.